allan-tulane/fa-23-assignment-01-Zaji-L/assignment-01.md

   - 2a.
 (6 pts) Translate this to Python code -- fill in the `def foo` method in `main.py`

   - 2b.
 (6 pts) What does this function do, in your own words?

-.
+It is a recursive function that counts the nth number in the fibonacci sequence .
 .
 .